Medical Health Tests >> Pathology Test

-Pathology is the term used to describe the study of the causes, effects, as well as the development of various ailments.
 Pathologists are board certified physicians who use a range of pathology tests to help in analyzing blood, tissue and body fluids.
-The results of a pathology test are used to ascertain an individual’s diagnosis.
-Pathology testing is also critical in identifying a specific course of treatment and in monitoring the individual’s recovery process.
+The results of a pathology test are used to ascertain an individual's diagnosis.
+Pathology testing is also critical in identifying a specific course of treatment and in monitoring the individual's recovery process.

-Pathology Tests
+How Do Pathology Tests Work?

 To understand how pathology tests work, it is important to know the different types of pathology.
 Importantly there are two primary types of Pathology - these are known as Anatomic Pathology and Clinical Pathology.
 Anatomical Pathology is concerned with the microscopic analysis of tissue.
 Pathologists specializing in this branch of Pathology usually work in tandem with surgeons and play a critical role in the identification of the tissue removed during the process of a surgery - particularly in cases when there is a tumor suspected.